mscbuild/ecommerce-nextjs/README.md

 ![](https://img.shields.io/website?url=https%3A%2F%2Fgithub.com%2Fmscbuild)

 This repo contains a work in progress Ecommerce responsive made with Next.js, Redux, Redux-persist, Hooks, SCSS and BEM.
-If you like it please give it a star :)
+If you like it please give it a star
-## Design

-[This](https:/[https://ecommerce-t2rn.onrender.com/) is the design of the project.

 ## Available pages